Rehearsal and Performance Guidelines

 How to Get a Key

-- Please plan ahead and send requests as soon as possible.
+• Please plan ahead and send requests as soon as possible.
+Expect at least 4-to-5 day processing time.

-- For Students: There will be an $80 key deposit deposit fee debited from the associated catalyst account and will be returned once all keys are returned.
-The keys should be returned at the end of the assignment or graduation, and a credit will be issued upon receipt of the keys.
+• For Students: There will be an $80 key deposit deposit fee debited from the associated catalyst account and will be returned once all keys are returned.
+The keys should be returned at the end of the assignment or graduation, and and a credit will be issued via catalyst upon receipt of the keys.
 If the assigned keys are not returned, the students will not receive their deposit back.

-- All Operations staff are responsible for their own office keys and access to 3820CC.
+• All Operations staff are responsible for their own office keys and access to CC 3820.
 There is an additional Key Policy and contact paperwork that all staff and GAs in the Performance Management office must sign off on, which is a separate document.
-There is a charge for any lost keys that need to be replaced
+There is a charge for any lost keys that need to be replaced.

 Lost/Missing/Stolen Keys

-When keys are lost/missing or stolen, the key-holder should immediately report the incident to their professor and the CCM Performance Management office.
-Once the incident is reported to the Performance Management office, the key-holder should be prepared to pay replacement cost for the key/keys via their catalyst account.
-The student is then given replacement keys.
+When keys are lost/missing or stolen, the key-holder should immediately report the incident to their professor or supervisor and the CCM Performance Management office.
+Once the incident is reported to the Performance Management office, the key-holder should be prepared to pay replacement cost for the key/keys.
 If the key is not in stock, the student will be informed when to return to retrieve the keys.

 Receptions

-All pre- or post-concert receptions, anywhere in the facility, MUST be arranged through the Scheduling Office no later than two weeks prior to the event.
+All pre- or post-concert receptions, anywhere in the facility, must be arranged through the Scheduling Office no later than two weeks (14 days) prior to the event.
 Reception space is limited and subject to availability at the discretion of the scheduling manager.
+Just because a lobby, or room appears empty and is opened, does not mean that it is available for use.
+Performance Management reserves the right to evict any receptions not following the above policy.

 CCM’s events must follow UC’s alcohol policy.

-Do not tape signs or announcements to walls, windows, doors, floors or ceilings anywhere in the CCM facilities.
-Signage may only be placed on approved boards.
-The use of music stands as temporary sign holders is allowed -- however, these stands must be collected and returned to the proper location after the event.
-There are a variety of easels and sign holders that can be borrowed and returned to the Performance Management Office with advanced notice, and on an availability basis.
-Improperly placed signs will be removed and discarded.
+Do not tape signs or announcements to walls, windows, doors, floors, or ceilings anywhere in the CCM facilities.
+Signage may only be placed on approved boards, or in provided plastic sign holders.
+The use of music stands as temporary sign holders is permitted.
+Stands must be collected and returned to the proper location after the event.
+There are a variety of easels and sign holders which can be borrowed and returned to the Performance Management Office with advance notice and based on availability of equipment.
+Improperly placed signs will be removed and discarded without warning.

 Do not use masking tape to mark orchestra or ensemble setups on any of the stage floors or rehearsal rooms.
 If necessary, use spike tape or gaffers’ tape that can be removed easily.
 All tape must be removed immediately after the event.